Transformer Circuits Can Realize Clustering Algorithms: Results

 \section{Results}

-We begin by describing Lloyd's algorithm for $k$-means clustering, which partitions a set of points into a collection of $k$ disjoint subsets.
-We subsequently introduce a transformer architecture --- the $k$-means transformer --- and rigorously prove that our formulation exactly reproduces Lloyd's algorithm, and validate these results numerically.
-Finally, we demonstrate that variations to the architecture are mathematically equivalent to specific cases of $k$-means clustering.
-Finally, we show that architectural alterations yield interpretable, and in some cases, entirely novel clustering algorithms.
+We begin by describing Lloyd's algorithm for $k$-means clustering.
+Then we introduce the $k$-means transformer, and show that it exactly realizes Lloyd's algorithm both theoretically and empirically, and can be trained to execute a better clustering algorithm than Lloyd's.
+Finally, we show that variations to the architecture are mathematically equivalent to specific existing and novel clustering algorithms.